manjaro/pacman-mirrors/docs/index.md

 6. If *-R*
    * replace branch in mirrorlist with *-S/-B* *BRANCH*

 When done pacman-mirrors checks the internet connection and if possible download the latest datafiles for creating the mirrorlist.
 At this point it is possible to interrupt further processing.

 If the *-n* argument is present pacman-mirrors will now exit.

 # EXAMPLES

 Most optional arguments are self explaining others require explanation.
 The API functions is mainly designed to help packagers and iso-builders.
 However it can be of use for everyone because it takes the hazzle out of editing your pacman-mirrors configuration.

 ## IMPORTANT TO REMEMBER
-It cannot be stressed enough that for every mirrorlist generation you commence, you **MUST** run *pacman -Syy*.
+For every mirrorlist generation, you **MUST** run *pacman -Syy*.

+## Commands

 * Which countries has mirrors?

-    *sudo pacman-mirrors -l*
+    *pacman-mirrors -l*

+* What branch am I on

+    *pacman-mirrors -aG*

+## Commands requiring sudo

 * I want to temporary change branch to unstable, use geolocation,